justingill/lambda-football-scraper/README.md

 The project is invoked in production using a AWS Lambda function which uploads the data to an S3 bucket and copies it to another S3 bucket.
 I then take one of these buckets, create a presigned URL and then emails it to myself and a couple friends every week.
 This is all coordinated by using AWS Event Bridge and AWS ECR to deploy and run the Lambda in a containerized environment to ensure consistency.

-*Note: This repo is not structured as AWS Lambda flattens the file structure anyways*

 ![alt text](<screenshot.png>)

 ## How to run